Regulations in Hamburg from

 The person obliged to collect data must check whether the contact data provided is complete and whether it contains any obviously incorrect information (plausibility check).
 Persons who refuse to provide their contact details or who provide obviously false or incomplete information shall be excluded from visiting or using the facility, the commercial premises, the business premises, the restaurant, the accommodation establishment or the store or from participating in the event.

 Are participants required to wear a mouth and nose mask?

 What happens if the Senate of the Free and Hanseatic City of Hamburg imposes further restrictions?

-As soon as there are any changes with regard to the current regulation (as of 23 December 2020), these will be taken into account immediately.
+As soon as there are any changes with regard to the current regulation, these will be taken into account immediately.

 We therefore recommend that you review the information provided on a regular basis to ensure that you are up-to-date.
 Furthermore, we strongly recommend that you maintain close contact with the event location/the hotel at your destination.

 Are there any specific restrictions on incentive travel, and where can I find relevant information?